 After cleaning, and before use, make sure that the base plate of the oven is properly mounted at rear and slid forward and fitted under the front edge of the oven in order to avoid deformation of the base due to heat.
 (The bottom base enamel panel has a slight torsional twist designed into it and will not lay flat when loose or removed—this is on purpose—it will be in compression when fitted properly).

 Use a sponge soaked in soapy water or a degreasing product applied with a soft cloth.
 Never use any abrasives and avoid excessive or harsh rubbing when cleaning which can leave permanent marks on the enamel.
-A gentle, non-ammonia glass cleaner can be used on enamel surfaces if soap is not effective.
+A gentle, non-ammonia glass cleaner can be used on the colored enamel surfaces if soap is not effective.

 Caution: Do NOT allow any metal, cast iron, or brass polish/cleaners (Brasso, Copper Brite, Flitz, etc.) to come in contact with any enameled surfaces.
 The chemicals will cause permanent damage to the enameled finish.